-Flatey is an island which is located on the north-western part of Skjálfandi Bay, 14,7 nautical miles from Húsavík.
+Flatey Island is an island which is located on the north-western part of Skjálfandi Bay, 14,7 nautical miles from Húsavík.
 The name means "flat island" and the highest peak rises only about 22 m above sea level.
-With the length of 2,5 km and 1,7 km wide, Flatey is the fifth largest island around Icelandic waters.
+With the length of 2,5 km and 1,7 km wide, Flatey Island is the fifth largest island around Icelandic waters.

-Flatey was settled early in historic times and the population increased during the first decades of the 20th century.
+Flatey Island was settled early in historic times and the population increased during the first decades of the 20th century.
 In 1942, the population was at its highest with 120 people.

 The islanders earned their living from fishing and agriculture.
 The fishermen went out on rowing boats around the island, where there are highly productive fishing grounds, especially for cod and lump fish.

 The living conditions were hard at that time as there was no electricity or fresh water supplies.
 The winter storms could be harsh and the distance to the mainland (Húsavík) was far at that time.
-Twice a month a boat went from Flatey to Húsavík, stopping at Nausteyrarfjara in Flateyjardalur (Flatey Island Valley), transporting passengers, groceries and other stocks.
+Twice a month a boat went from the island to Húsavík, stopping at Nausteyrarfjara in Flateyjardalur (Flatey Island Valley), transporting passengers, groceries and other stocks.

 The local community was very active when the population was at its peak.
-However, it became difficult for Flatey to compete with other communities that grew faster with increasing access to electricity and hot water in homes.
+However, it became difficult for Flatey Island to compete with other communities that grew faster with increasing access to electricity and hot water in homes.
 People started leaving the island and moving to places such as Húsavík.
-In 1967, the last inhabitants left Flatey and it has not been permanently inhabited since.
+In 1967, the last inhabitants left Flatey Island and it has not been permanently inhabited since.

-Nowadays Flatey is mainly inhabited in the summertime by families returning to their roots as well as tourists visiting the local treasure.
+Nowadays Flatey Island is mainly inhabited in the summertime by families returning to their roots as well as tourists visiting the local treasure.

 Today, many buildings have been renovated and are used as summerhouses.
 Some houses are in very frequent use, but no one lives there all year round.
 Most of them are owned by relatives or descendants of the former inhabitants.
 Some are used as guesthouses.
 In most of the houses generators are used as electricity supplies, some use gas, which is also used for heating up.